Austria women's national cricket team

-The Austria national women's cricket team is the team that represents Austria in international women's cricket.
+The Austria national women's cricket team represents Austria in international women's cricket.
 In April 2018, the International Cricket Council (ICC) granted full Women's Twenty20 International (WT20I) status to all its members.
-Therefore, all Twenty20 matches played between Austria women and other ICC members since 1 July 2018 have been a full WT20I.
+Therefore, all Twenty20 matches played between Austria women and other ICC members since 1 July 2018 have been the full WT20I status.

 The team played its first WT20I matches at the 2019 France Women's T20I Quadrangular Series, in July and August 2019, in Nantes.

 Squad

 This lists all the players who played for Austria in the past 12 months or were named in the most recent squad.